 \section{Abstract}

 Industrial Cyber-Physical Systems (ICPSs) are an integral component of modern manufacturing and industries.
-By digitizing data throughout the product life cycle, Digital Twins (DTs) in ICPSs enable a shift from current industrial infrastructures to intelligent and adaptive infrastructures.
-Thanks to data process capability, Generative Artificial Intelligence (GAI) can drive the construction and update of DTs to improve predictive accuracy and prepare for diverse smart manufacturing.
-However, mechanisms that leverage sensing Industrial Internet of Things (IIoT) devices to share data for the construction of DTs are susceptible to adverse selection problems.
-In this paper, we first develop a GAI-driven DT architecture for ICPSs.
-To address the adverse selection problem caused by information asymmetry, we propose a contract theory model and develop the sustainable diffusion-based soft actor-critic algorithm to identify the optimal feasible contract.
-Specifically, we leverage the dynamic structured pruning technique to reduce parameter numbers of actor networks, allowing sustainability and efficient implementation of the proposed algorithm.
-Finally, numerical results demonstrate the effectiveness of the proposed scheme and the algorithm, enabling efficient DT construction and updates to monitor and manage ICPSs.
+By digitizing data throughout product life cycles, Digital Twins (DTs) in ICPSs enable a shift from current industrial infrastructures to intelligent and adaptive infrastructures.
+Thanks to data process capability, Generative Artificial Intelligence (GenAI) can drive the construction and update of DTs to improve predictive accuracy and prepare for diverse smart manufacturing.
+However, mechanisms that leverage Industrial Internet of Things (IIoT) devices to share sensing data for DT construction are susceptible to adverse selection problems.
+In this paper, we first develop a GenAI-driven DT architecture in ICPSs.
+To address the adverse selection problem caused by information asymmetry, we propose a contract theory model and develop a sustainable diffusion-based soft actor-critic algorithm to identify the optimal feasible contract.
+Specifically, we leverage dynamic structured pruning techniques to reduce parameter numbers of actor networks, allowing sustainability and efficient implementation of the proposed algorithm.
+Numerical results demonstrate the effectiveness of the proposed scheme and the algorithm, enabling efficient DT construction and updates to monitor and manage ICPSs.

 \definecolor{limegreen}{rgb}{0.2, 0.8, 0.2} \definecolor{forestgreen}{rgb}{0.13, 0.55, 0.13} \definecolor{greenhtml}{rgb}{0.0, 0.5, 0.0}